 Besides, if you directly delete a certain folder, the files under that folder may not be deleted, they still exist in Google Drive.

 The accumulation of website cache and the delayed response of the server may also cause Google Drive to fail to format files correctly.

 How to fix the “deleted files keep coming back” issue?

-Please go through this section to learn how to fix Google Drive deleted files keep reappearing in 4 effective methods.
+Learn why deleted files reappear, please go through this section to learn how to fix Google Drive deleted files that keep reappearing in 4 effective methods.

 Method 1.
 Clear the browser cache

 First of all, we recommend that you regularly clean up the cache and data of your browser.
 When they accumulate too much, it may affect the normal operation of some websites, and Google Drive websites will also be affected by it and fail to format files correctly.